Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 If you are a food business looking to donate food

-• check food safety - ensure items are within their use-by dates, properly labelled, and stored at the right temperatures.
+• check food safety by making sure items are within their use-by dates, properly labelled, and stored at the right temperatures

-• separate items - store and transport food separately from non-food goods such as cleaning products, personal care items, or packaging materials.
-Keep chilled, frozen, and ambient foods apart to prevent cross-contamination, and ensure raw ingredients are kept separate from ready-to-eat items.
+• keep chilled, frozen, and ambient foods apart to prevent cross-contamination, and make sure raw ingredients are kept separate from ready-to-eat items

-• package safely - use clean, food-grade containers and avoid donating items in damaged or dented packaging.
+• use clean, food-grade containers and avoid donating items in damaged or dented packaging

-• label clearly - include ingredients and allergens, and mark use-by or freezing dates where appropriate.
+• label food clearly by including ingredients and allergens, and mark use-by or freezing dates where appropriate

-• maintain temperature control - hot food should stay hot, and chilled or frozen food should remain at the correct temperature during transport.
+• make sure you maintain temperature control - hot food should stay hot, and chilled or frozen food should remain at the correct temperature during transport

-• chilled foods should be stored at 8°C or below - Set your refrigerator to 5°C or below to ensure food stays at or below 8°C
+• chilled foods should be stored at 8°C or below, you should set your refrigerator to 5°C or below to make sure food stays at or below 8°C

-Use insulated containers, ice packs, or refrigerated vehicles to maintain these temperatures in transit.
-Always check and record temperatures before dispatch and on arrival to ensure food remains within safe limits.
+• always check and record temperatures before dispatch and on arrival to make sure food remains within safe limits

-If you’re not sure where to donate, you can identify nearby food projects and community kitchens using the Food Justice Network Map.
-The map shows a range of local foodbanks, pantries, and surplus redistribution organisations across Birmingham.
+If you are not sure where to donate, you can find nearby food projects and community kitchens using the Food Justice Network Map.
+The map shows a range of local food banks, pantries, and surplus redistribution organisations across Birmingham.

 Page last updated: 31 October 2025